ishe19/Smatech_POS_Mobile/README.md

 6. **Run the application**
    - Connect an Android device or start an emulator.
    - Select the **Run** button in Android Studio to build and run the app.

 ---

-## Important Notes:

-1. **Android SDK Requirement**:
-   This application has a minimum Android SDK requirement of Android 12.
-Devices running versions lower than this may not be able to run the app.
-The limitation arises from a known compatibility issue with the Splash Screen API.
-While I am actively working on a fix, this note likely means the issue is still unresolved.
-(Yes, I know — still a work in progress! 😅)

-2. **API Hosting on Free Tier**:
-   The REST API for this project is hosted on Render's free tier, which means the server instance may enter a "spin-down" state when idle.
-This can temporarily affect the app's ability to fetch products or process orders.
-To resolve this, simply visit the API documentation at [Swagger](https://smatech-pos-api.onrender.com/smatech_api/swagger-ui/index.html).
-Accessing the link should wake up the instance, allowing the app to function normally again.

-3. **REST API Documentation**:
-   As part of the assignment requirements, I was tasked with showcasing the API requests and responses.
-The documentation linked above provides detailed information on all REST API endpoints, including their requests and responses.

----